 Santa Maria Magdalena de Pazzis is one of the most beautiful cemeteries in the world.
 Visiting a cemetery is typically not at the top of the list of must-visit attractions, but we invite you to enjoy views of the cemetery as you walk around the grounds of Castillo San Felipe del Morro.

 Nestled on a hill in front of the blue Atlantic waters, and framed by the city walls right next to Castillo San Felipe del Morro (El Morro), you’ll find the resting place for some of the most prominent Puerto Ricans and individuals lucky enough to get a spot in this elegant and one of a kind cemetery.

 The cemetery was named in honor of Saint Maria Magdalena de Pazzi.
-The cemetery dates back to early 1863, when construction was begun.
+The cemetery dates back to early 1863 when construction was begun.
 It was then administered by Carmelite nuns.
 The oceanfront location of the cemetery is symbolic of the journey over to the afterlife and originates from Spanish superstition and fear of death.

 The cemetery is divided into two parts, the old and new cemetery.
-Walk through the beautiful gate painted in yellow and white, and there you’ll find the oldest burial sites including the ones of notable and important personalities in Puerto Rican history.
+Walk across the beautiful gate painted in yellow and white, and there you’ll find the oldest burial sites including the ones of notable and important personalities in Puerto Rican history.

-If the dead could hear, then we can’t imagine a better place to be with the constant sounds of ocean waves, whistling of the trade winds, and the laughter of children running around the grounds of El Morro flying kites.
-It’s perfectly understandable why these burial sites are one of the most sought after by Puerto Ricans, many paying top dollar for them.
+If the dead could hear, then we can’t imagine a better place to be with the constant sounds of ocean waves, the whistling of the trade winds, and the laughter of children running on the grounds of El Morro flying kites.
+It s perfectly understandable why these burial sites are one of the most sought after by Puerto Ricans, many paying top dollars for them.